vtsr60/backend-php-test/README.md

 - Fix any security issues you may find.
 - Adding a few unit tests to show us that you understand how they work is a bonus.

-### Documentation
-This app use Silex, a  micro-framework based on the Symfony2 Components.
-Documentation can be found here: https://silex.symfony.com/doc/1.3/

 ### How to submit your work?

 1. ##### First you need to fork this repository.